-After order, Van Nicholas will strive to deliver your bicycle to you or your contracted dealer within four weeks if on stock.
+After order, Van Nicholas will strive to deliver your bicycle to you or your contracted dealer within six weeks if on stock.
 In exceptional cases the delivery time may be longer, you or your contracted dealer will be informed of this.

 Adjusted delivery time due to the huge demand for bikes!